ohata-toast/EasyMaker/en/console-guide.md

 2. Click **Stop running**.
 3. The requested action can't be canceled.
 Click **Confirm** to continue.

-> [Note] How long it takes to stop running a pipeline:
+!!! tip "Note"
-> Stopping pipeline execution can take a few minutes.
+    Stopping pipeline execution can take a few minutes.

 <a id="pipeline.run.copy"></a>